Leytton/ThinkJD/README_EN.md

 ## 0x01 Add the Dependencies
 ### Jar library

-Add the ThinkJDBC-x.x.x-core.jar core library and the  following dependency:
+Add the ThinkJDBC-x.x.x.jar core library and the  following dependency:

  - commons-dbutils-1.6.jar